-Approval of Amendment to 2015 Stock Incentive Plan (Proposal 4).
-The approval of the amendment to the 2015 Plan requires the approval of a majority of the shares present in person or represented by proxy and entitled to vote on the matter.
-A properly executed proxy marked "ABSTAIN" with respect to such matter will not be voted.
-Accordingly, an abstention will have the same effect as a vote "AGAINST" this Proposal.
-The approval of the amendment to the 2015 Plan is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the amendment to the 2015 Plan, your broker is not permitted to vote on this Proposal and your votes will be counted as broker non-votes.
-Broker non-votes will have no effect on the outcome of the Proposal.
+5. Approval of Restated Certificate (Proposals 5 through 8).
+The approval of each Proposal related to the Restated Certificate requires the approval of the holders of a majority of the shares outstanding and entitled to vote on the matter.
+A properly executed proxy marked "ABSTAIN" with respect to any such Proposal will not be voted.
+Accordingly, an abstention will have the same effect as a vote "AGAINST" the particular Proposal.
+The approval of the Restated Certificate with respect to each Proposal is a non-discretionary matter under applicable stock exchange rules, meaning that if you are the beneficial owner of your shares and do not instruct your broker how to vote with respect to the approval of the Restated Certificate with respect to a particular Proposal, your broker is not permitted to vote on Proposals 5 through 8 and your votes will be counted as broker non-votes with respect to such Proposals.
+Broker non-votes will have the same effect as a vote "AGAINST" Proposals 5 through 8.